Livable Omaha and the UNL College of Architecture announce “OurStory” exhibition, opening December 16 in Omaha

 All events are free and open to the public.

-The exhibition is made possible with support from Partners for Livable Omaha, Actual Architecture Co., Build Your Fortress, and Dundee Bank.
+The exhibition is made possible with support from Partners for Livable Omaha, Actual Architecture Co., Build Your Fortress, Dundee Bank, JE Dunn Construction, Lamp Rynearson, Humanities Nebraska, Nebraska Cultural Endowment, and Blair Freeman.

-The exhibition focuses on a new housing product, also called OurStory, that was designed during a Fall 2024 semester-long process by 13 graduate-level architecture students who are members of FACT (Fabrication And Construction Team) a collaborative student designbuild studio at the University of Nebraska College of Architecture.
+The exhibition focuses on a new housing product, also called OurStory, that was designed during this fall semester by 13 graduate-level architecture students who are members of FACT (Fabrication And Construction Team).
+FACT is a collaborative student designbuild studio at the University of Nebraska College of Architecture.
 The project is under the mentorship of Jeffrey L. Day, FAIA, Professor of Architecture and Landscape Architecture and founding partner of Actual Architecture Company.

-The students designed an aging-ready prototype that fills the gap in the local market for constructible and financeable small house designs that can function as standalone homes, accessory dwelling units to existing homes, or as part of dense cluster communities.
+The UNL students focused on creating an aging-ready prototype that fills the gap in the local market for designs that are constructible, financeable, environmentally sustainable and empowering for Omahans who are ready to build now.
+These small home designs can function as standalone small homes, accessory dwelling units to existing homes, or as part of dense cluster communities.

 In August 2024, Livable Omaha, an Omaha-based nonprofit, began working in partnership with FACT to spearhead this project.
 Livable Omaha is planning a prototype build in Omaha’s Benson neighborhood for 2025.

-“Affordable housing occurs at the intersection of policy, finance, and design,” Jeffrey Day said.
+“Affordable housing occurs at the intersection of policy, finance and design,” said Day.
 “The focus of this exhibition is on design, informed by the other two realms.
 OurStory argues for a repair of the single-family house to address housing needs in existing neighborhoods, vacant odd-lots, new dense developments, to accommodate aging in place, and to uncover new opportunities for the home.”

 The OurStory exhibit explores project design goals and the process used to create the broadly applicable housing system.

-“We are helping our communities look for solutions to housing challenges while in the design phase,” Scheuerman said.
-“From designing with older adults in mind to lowering construction costs by integrating emerging construction methods to embracing energy efficiency, we’re holistically thinking about this.”
+“From designing with older adults in mind to integrating emerging construction methods to embracing energy efficiency, we’re thinking holistically about this system,” said Scheuerman.

 This is the second collaboration between Livable Omaha and FACT.
 In 2022, the nonprofit and university partnered to create Omaha Mobile Stage.
 The mobile community venue provided free arts enrichment and entertainment to more than 23,000 visitors at 28 free events in the metro in 2024.